Wheresitat/uteclocal/README.md

 - A **Dockerized FastAPI gateway** that proxies the U-tec open API and exposes Home Assistant–friendly endpoints (`/api/devices`, `/api/status`, `/lock`, `/unlock`).
-The gateway includes a lightweight UI for entering your API base URL, OAuth base URL, access key, secret key, scope, and redirect URL, plus buttons to trigger OAuth, list devices, and clear/view logs.
+The gateway includes a lightweight UI for entering your API base URL, OAuth base URL, **device listing path** from the docs, access key, secret key, scope, and redirect URL, plus buttons to trigger OAuth, list devices, and clear/view logs.
 - A **HACS-compatible custom integration** that talks to the gateway and surfaces your locks as entities (lock/unlock, battery level, health).